-It was Jon's turn to swallow.
-He was not sure this was such a good idea, but it was difficult to turn down that pair of imploring dark eyes.
+It was Jon’s turn to swallow.
+He was not sure this was such a good idea, but it was difficult to turn down that pair of imploring dark eyes in the dim light of the clock.
 Silently promising himself that he would do nothing more than provide the comfort of a companion, he gave her a quiet nod.

 Kristen made room for him in the bed and then he slid in beside her.
 Once he was situated on his back with his head upon one of her pillows, she cuddled up beside him, her head on his shoulder and one arm stretched across his chest.
 He wrapped an arm around her and gently stroked her hair, closing his eyes.

 After several long moments she sighed contentedly, and then in a relaxed voice told him, “I like it when you call me Kris.”

 Unless otherwise noted, all website content is © Ted R. Blasingame.
 All Rights Reserved.